 Studying a language at GCSE level is exciting and interesting!
 In the multi-cultural world in which we live it makes sense to study a second European language.
 Many employers value a language qualification as well as the transferable skills that are naturally developed through language learning, such as listening, speaking and problem-solving skills as well as working with others and appreciating different cultures and traditions.

-Successful completion of this course can enable progression to study on Advanced Level/Level 3 qualification at Post 16 as part of the Advanced Level programme.
+Successful completion of this course can enable progression to study at Post 16 as part of the Advanced Level programme.

 Geography